Rhadow/Rhadow.github.io/_posts/2019-06-27-quantum-kata-basic-gates.md

 ### Task 2.5.
 Fredkin gate

 I spent quite a lot of time on this one.
 Then I realized, this is just the swap gate in question 2.3 with a controlled bit set to the first qubit.
 This kata can be solved with three Tofolli gate.
 I then simplified the solution to use two CNOT gate as the first and last CCNOT can be reduced to CNOT.
 I found it is easier to understand with below image.
+The red square is the swap circuit.

 ![Fredkin gate circuit](https://rhadow.github.io/public/quantum_kata/fredkin_circuit.png)